 For example, in Friend Smash, the game needs access to the

 user_friends permission in order to show one of the player's friends as a 'smash' challenger.
+This permission requires that your game goes through app review and that it asks the player for the permission.
 If the player hasn't granted

 user_friends, the game gently reminds them that their experience will be better if they grant the permission.
 This gives players better context on the permission request and allows them to grant it when better informed about its benefit.